Parametric estimation and LAN property of the birth-death-move process with mutations: Definition of the BDMM process and examples

 In this expression, $s(x_{i},\x) \in [0,1]$ is the probability that the particle $x_{i}$ in $\x$ changes his label and $q_{m}(x_{i},\x)$ is the probability that, given that the particle $x_{i}\in\x$ mutates, its label changes from $m_{i}$ to $m$.
 We thus have $\sum_{i=1}^{n(\x)} s(x_i,\x)=1$ and $\sum_{m\in \M} q_{m}(x_{i},\x)=1$ with $q_{m_i}(x_{i},\x)=0$.
 An example is provided below.

-\ex{transitionmatrix}{Mutation kernel given by a transition matrix} A natural example is when the particle to modify is uniformly chosen among all particles, and then the change of label is done according to a transition matrix with coefficients $(p_{m,m'})_{m,m'\in \M}$.
+\ex{transitionmatrix}{Mutation kernel given by a transition matrix} A natural example consists in choosing the particle to be modified uniformly among all particles, and then changing its label according to a transition matrix with coefficients $(p_{m,m'})_{m,m'\in \M}$.
 This corresponds to the choices

 where $p_{m,m}=0$ and for all $m\in \M$, $ \sum _{m' \in \M}p_{m,m'}=1$.